funky-monkey/postcodeapi/README.md

 #Postcode API

-An Objective-C API wrapper for http://api.postcodeapi.nu
+An Objective-C API wrapper for http://api.postcodeapi.nu.
+This wrapper allows you to lookup Dutch postcodes to street and city names or lat-long regions.

 Implements all methods as described in http://api.postcodeapi.nu/docs/ also returns optional BAG information.